panva/oauth4webapi/docs/interfaces/ProtectedResourceRequestOptions.md

 • `Optional` **signal**: [`AbortSignal`]( https://developer.mozilla.org/docs/Web/API/AbortSignal ) \| () => [`AbortSignal`]( https://developer.mozilla.org/docs/Web/API/AbortSignal )

-An AbortSignal instance, or a factory returning one, to abort the HTTP Request(s) triggered by this function's invocation.
+An AbortSignal instance, or a factory returning one, to abort the HTTP request(s) triggered by this function's invocation.

 **`Example`**